hesa/scarfer/README.md

 A scan report contain lots of information about a file and it is sometimes cumbersome to open with an editor to extract the information wanted.
-Scarfer provides a command line access to scan reports.
+Scarfer provides a quick command line access to scan reports.

 # Supported scan report formats